lucas-lm/create-nothing/README.md

 **:warning: WARNING: This will create files, install packages and initialize a git repo in your current folder :warning:**

-**:warning: DO NOT RUN THIS IN ANY FOLDER WHICH ALREADY CONTAINS A GIT REPO :warning:**
+**:warning: DO NOT RUN THIS IN ANY FOLDER WHICH ALREADY IS A GIT REPO :warning:**

 **:warning: CREATE AN EMPTY FOLDER TO TEST IT! :warning:**